wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 9 And the red savages appeared in the field before the men of Britain, for they had put them, as a shield, in the front of the battle.

-10 And they yelled with dreadful veilings, and sounded aloud the war-whoop, which was the signal of death.
+10 And they yelled with dreadful yellings, and sounded aloud the war-whoop, which was the signal of death.

 11 But the army of Columbia rushed upon them with the fierceness of lions.

-* Brig.
-General.

 [174]